Witte Software® https://www.modbustools.com

 Modbus Excel logging example

-Use the copy button to copy the selected line to the clipboard.
+Use the copy button to copy selected lines to clipboard.

 Modbus Communication Traffic